-So it’s better to seek medical help when you start to notice these early minor signs of dementia.
+So it’s better to seek medical help when you notice these early minor signs of dementia.
 If you are an adult living all on your own and see such changes in your personality, waste no time telling a friend or a family member.
 So, they arrange a personal home care assistant for you.

 What are the different types of dementia?

-Most people think of dementia like Alzheimer’s.
+Most people think of dementia as Alzheimer’s.

 - Alzheimer’s disease

 - Frontotemporal dementia